1986 New York Mets: A Team Reconsidered

 I’m guilty of it myself.
 I’ll admit it.
 I’ve devoted far more ink, and far more thought over the years, to the 1986 Boston Red Sox than I have to the 1986 New York Mets, despite the fact that it was the Mets who prevailed that year.

 If we can, however, let’s forget about what came after 1986.
 Let’s live in the moment, some 30 years ago, when the Mets were poised to be the new force from New York.
-Let’s remember how:
+Let’s remember how good this team actually was.

 Remember those 108 wins?
 They were the most in baseball that year by twelve games, and the most since the Big Red Machine-era Reds won 108 in 1975.
-Since 1986, only two teams have won as many or more games: the 1998 New York Yankees (who won 114 games, on route to a World Series title), and the star-crossed Seattle Mariners of 2001 who won 116 games and got knocked out in the ALDS.
+Since 1986, only two teams have won as many games or more: the 1998 New York Yankees, who won 114 games en route to a World Series title, and the star-crossed Seattle Mariners of 2001, who won 116 games and still got knocked out in the ALDS.

-Only 8 times in history has a team won more than 108 games.
-The Mets won 98 the year before and managed to outpace themselves by 10 games.
+Only eight times in history has a team won more than 108 games.
+The Mets had won 98 games the year before and somehow managed to outpace themselves by 10 games.

-Once they got to the World Series, they faced a Boston Red Sox squad coming off a historic triumph, off their own, returning from a 3-1 deficit against a talented California Angels team.
+Once they reached the World Series, they faced a Boston Red Sox squad riding its own historic triumph, having come back from a 3-1 deficit against a talented California Angels team.

 Facebooktwitterredditpinterestlinkedinmail